Hard Times (1975 film): Plot

-In 1933, a man named Chaney (Charles Bronson) witnesses a bare-knuckled street fight.
-Intrigued, he has the fast-talking "Speed" set up a fight for him.
+In 1933, an older man named Chaney watches a bare-knuckled street fight, on which bets are made.
+The fighter, backed by the cocky, fast-talking "Speed" loses badly.
+Chaney talks a very skeptical Speed into letting him fight the winner.
 Chaney bets all of the six dollars he has on himself and quickly dispatches his younger opponent.
-Chaney and a suitably impressed Speed travel to New Orleans to match Chaney against local fighters at long odds, recruiting genteel but slightly decrepit cutman, Poe (Strother Martin) to tend to his wounds.
+Chaney and a suitably impressed Speed travel to New Orleans to match Chaney against local fighters at long odds, recruiting genteel drug addict Poe as a cutman.
+Between fights, Chaney finds a down-on-her-luck woman named Lucy Simpson to sleep with.

+Chaney easily disposes of his next opponent, a Cajun.
+When Pettibone, the loser's sponsor, refuses to pay off his bet, Chaney advises Speed to leave, as they are greatly outnumbered by the locals, but suggests they return later.
+That night, Chaney sneaks into Pettibone's honky-tonk joint, brandishes a gun, flattens the hood's goons, shoots up the place, and gets the winnings from Pettibone after clubbing him with the pistol.

-Chaney easily disposes of his next opponent, a Cajun hitter.
-When the hitter's sponsor refuses to pay up on the grounds that Chaney is a ringer, Chaney and his retinue force the sponsor to turn over the unpaid cash and trash his backwoods honky-tonk joint.
-For the next fight, Chaney must put up $3,000 instead of the expected $1,000 stake.
-To cover the shortfall, Speed obtains a loan from a gang of local mobsters headed by Doty (Bruce Glover).
-Chaney wins this fight handily.
-Gambling degenerate Speed blows all his winnings in a backroom craps game, leaving him unable to repay the loan sharks, invoking their anger.
+For the next fight against local brawling champ Jim Henry, sponsor/fish tycoon Chick Gandil unexpectedly raises the stakes to $3000 instead of the usual $1000.
+To cover the shortfall, Speed gets a loan from a gang of local mobsters headed by Doty.
+Chaney wins this fight handily, but gambling addict Speed blows all his winnings in a backroom crape, leaving him unable to repay the loan sharks.

-Afterwards, Speed and Chaney disagree about selling a piece of Chaney to fish tycoon Chick Gandil (Michael McGuire), the sponsor of Chaney's most recent opponent.
+Afterwards, Speed and Chaney disagree about selling a piece of Chaney to Gandil.
 Gandil instead pays off Speed's debt and takes him hostage.
-Chaney must wager his entire winnings to fight a leather-clad professional prize fighter imported from Chicago named Street (Nick Dimitri) or Speed will be killed.
+Chaney must wager his entire winnings to take on a prize fighter imported from Chicago named Street, or Speed will be killed.
+Chaney does not want to rescue Speed from his own folly, despite Poe's pleas.
+His relationship with Lucy ends as she finds a new man who offers more stability and has a “real job.”